symfony/symfony-docs/setup/bundles.rst

 Symfony 3 was released in November 2015.
 Although this version doesn't contain any new features, it removes all the backward compatibility layers included in the previous 2.8 version.
-If your bundle uses any deprecated feature and it's published as a third-party bundle, applications upgrading to Symfony 3 will no longer be able to use it.
+If your bundle uses any deprecated feature and it is published as a third-party bundle, applications upgrading to Symfony 3 will no longer be able to use it.